3 Must-Know Trends Transforming the Freight Industry

 AI is being used in digital logistics programs help freight operations increase revenue, reduce costs, provide better customer services, and improve safety and compliance.

-The question is do you want to pay a large up-front fee for just the technology (plus add-ons and upgrades as needed) or would you prefer to pay a very small service fee to use the technology.
+The question is do you want to pay a large up-front fee for just the technology (plus add-ons and upgrades as needed).

 2. Working Remote